wpdunk/CV/README.md

 Leadership in ideation, business strategy and system implementation.
 Confident at adapting processes within constantly evolving environments to maximise efficiency.

-**Formation of internal R&D programme:** Taking inspiration from the latest software development techniques used short sprints to investigate new technologies and solutions to product issues; including mapping of user stories and extensive market research.
+**Formation of internal R&D programme:** Taking inspiration from proven software development techniques, I used short sprints to investigate new technologies and solutions to product issues; including mapping of user stories and extensive market research.

 **Product failure reduction:** A first victory for the R&D programme was the identification of a new waterproofing gasket design following a string of failures and subsequent rollout of this modification to significantly reduce failure rate of the product by almost 50%.

 ### Project Management

-Experienced in agile methodologies and delivering to tight deadlines.
-Strong communication skills, well versed at acting as the bridge between technical teams and management / customers.
+Experience applying an agile practices and delivering to tight deadlines.
+Strong communication skills, well versed at acting as the bridge between technical teams, management and customers.

 **Successful launch on Kickstarter:** Straight off the mark, delivered to an extremely punchy schedule, the launch of the Laserlight, Beryl’s first consumer product.
 Raising £55k in 30 days as one of first UK Kickstarter campaigns.
 Included rapid formation of the brand, the very important pitch video and the critical generation of proof of concept prototypes.